thirukkural2022/obedparla.com/content/posts/2017-06-11-understand-live-understand-happy.md

 ---
-title: "To understand each other is to live, to understand ourselves is to be happy."
-author: "Obed Marquez Parlapiano"
+title : "To understand each other is to live, to understand ourselves is to be happy." author : "Obed Marquez Parlapiano" date : "2017-06-11" categories :
-date: "2017-06-11"
-categories: "thoughts"
-tags:
+ - thoughts
+tags : ""
-cover: "../images/coffe-man.jpg"
+cover : "../images/coffe-man.jpg"
 ---

 The ability of self-denial and self-loathing are very human characteristics.
 We wouldn't think of any animal loathing itself or having self-denial issues, even though some do.